 Capsaicinoids are the name given to the class of compounds found in members of the capsicum family (also known as peppers).
 The most common capsaicinoid is capsaicin.
 The Scoville Scale is a measurement of capsaicin concentration reported in Scoville heat units (SHU).

 Capsaicinoids give chile peppers their heat and are present in almost every pepper.
-They are found primarily in a pepper’s ribs and seeds, making them hotter than the rest of the pepper.
-You can reduce the amount of heat by removing a pepper’s ribs and seeds.
+They are found primarily in the pepper’s ribs and seeds, making these parts hotter than the rest of the pepper.
+Consequently, you can reduce the amount of heat you get from a pepper by removing the ribs and seeds.

 Capsaicinoids are produced by peppers as a deterrent against certain mammals and fungi.
-It is an irritant for most mammals, including humans, and produces a sensation of burning in any tissue with which it comes into contact.
-They don’t really want to be eaten.
-Birds are the exception.
-Birds are not effected by capsaicin, and this is why many small, upright varieties of peppers are called Bird Peppers.
-Because bird’s eat them.
+It is an irritant for most mammals, including humans.
+It produces a sensation of burning in any tissue with which it comes into contact.
+This is to discourage critters from eating them.
+Birds, however, are an exception.
+Birds are not affected by capsaicin.
+This is why many small, upright varieties of peppers are called Bird Peppers.
+Because birds are known to eat them.

 One study showed that chile pepper seed germination is decreased in the GI tract of mammals but not by the passage through the GI tract of birds.
 Therefore, birds can benefit from the nutritional value of the chile peppers by not being sensitive to the capsaicin.
 The plant benefits by getting the seeds dispersed efficiently.

-It’s also used in ‘Pepper Spray’, which is also known as OC spray (from “oleoresin capsicum”), OC gas, and capsicum spray.
+It’s also used for self-defense in pepper spray, also known as OC spray (from “oleoresin capsicum”), OC gas, or capsicum spray.